-Oesophageal Cancer is different from other cancers in that the eating-related side effects do not necessarily subside after treatment ends.
-With this difficult cancer, your approach to everyday eating, your preferences and tastes, and even where to go for dinner and how to negotiate menus may need to be completely reassessed after diagnosis.
+Oesophageal Cancer is different from other cancers as the eating-related side effects don’t necessarily subside after treatment ends.
+With this difficult cancer, your approach to everyday eating, your preferences and tastes and even where to go for dinner or how to negotiate menus, may need to be completely reassessed after diagnosis.

-While what may work for me might not work for you, there are some general guidelines that we’ve gleaned from our resources.
+What may work for one person might not work for another, so we’ve compiled some general guidelines gleaned from our resources.

 Senior Dietician in Surgery, Beaumont Hospital